linked in pixel

 Complications from this surgery are rare, but certain problems, such as infections and blood clots, may occur.
 You may receive an antibiotic to treat an infection.
 Blood-thinning medications can help prevent blood clots.

 Many patients experience some pain for a few weeks after surgery.
 You can manage this discomfort by taking an anti-inflammatory medication or another medicine designed to relieve pain.
+Early movement and quick rehab plans are designed to help lower stiffness and pain soon after surgery.

 Read more healthy living and lifestyle tips.